Narotam-Mishra/react-native-learning/ReadMe.txt

 ## Lec 67 - GET Requests (7:00)

 # We will fetch data from API and displays it in React Native component

+## Lec 68 - Loading State (2:47)

+# We will implement `loading state` while the data is being fetched in background.

+# We will conditionally render a loading spinner by using `ActivityIndicator` component